ehharding/Angular-Laws/.github/CONTRIBUTING.md

-# Contributing To Pocket Fic
+# Contributing To Angular Laws

-For information on contributing to Pocket Fic, please see [README](https://github.com/ehharding/Pocket-Fic/blob/main/.github/README.md).
+For information on contributing to Angular Laws, please see [README](https://github.com/ehharding/Angular-Laws/blob/main/.github/README.md).